-Figure 6.2 The static nonlinearities in Exercise 6.8 output if the input is a constant u_0 .
+Figure 6.3 The static nonlinearities in Exercise 6.8 The accuracy of a crude A/D converter can be improved by adding a high-frequency dither signal before quantization and lowpass filtering the discretized signal, see Figure 6.3.
+Compute the stationary value y_0 of the output if the input is a constant u_0 .
 The dither signal is a triangle wave with zero mean and amplitude D/2 where D is the quantization level in the A/D converter.
 Exercise 6.9 For PhD students.
 Show that the antiwindup scheme in observer form is equivalent to the antiwindup scheme in polynomial form with A_e equal to the observer polynomial (see CCS for definitions).
 Exercise 6.10 For PhD students.
 Show that the equilibrium point of an unstable linear system preceded with a saturation can not be made globally asymptotically stable with any control law.
 7. Nonlinear Controller Design Exercise 7.1 In some cases, the main nonlinearity of a system can be isolated to a static nonlinearity on the input.
 This is, for example, the case when a linear process is controlled using a actuator with a nonlinear characteristic.
 A simple design methodology is then to design a controller C(s) for the linear process and cancel the effect of the actuator nonlinearity by feeding the computed control through the inverse of the actuator nonlinearity, see Figure 7.1.
 Compute the inverse of the following common actuator characteristics